Newbie-make/YT-AI-translation-command-program/README.md

     Sign in with the Google Account that is the Owner or Moderator of your YouTube channel.

     When Google asks for permissions, CHECK ALL THE BOXES.
     You must grant it permission to "manage your YouTube account" and send messages.

+    Do practically the same for Twitch if you are using the same for that.

 Step 1: Get Your Google Cloud/Gemini API Key